Om-128/Medical-Insurance-Price-Prediction/README.md

-# Medical Insurance Price Prediction
+# Medical Insurance Price Prediction – End-to-End ML Project

-A Python-based machine learning project to predict medical insurance charges using various regression models, including ensemble learning techniques.
-The goal is to explore different models, compare their performance, and build a modular, scalable solution.
+A complete machine learning solution to predict medical insurance charges using various regression models and ensemble learning techniques.
+The project is built as a modular, scalable Python application, containerized using Docker, and deployed on AWS EC2 with an automated CI/CD pipeline.

 ---

-## 📖 **Project Overview**
+## 🚀 **Project Overview**

-This project predicts the cost of medical insurance based on factors such as age, BMI, smoking status, number of dependents, and region.
-It leverages traditional regression models as well as advanced ensemble learning methods to improve accuracy and generalization.
+This project predicts medical insurance costs based on user data such as age, BMI, smoking status, and region.
+It integrates exploratory data analysis, feature engineering, and model training with robust evaluation metrics.
+Multiple models are compared, with ensemble techniques like Random Forest, XGBoost, and CatBoost being used to improve prediction accuracy.

+The entire pipeline is packaged into a deployable application using **Docker**, continuously integrated and deployed through **CI/CD workflows**, and hosted on **AWS EC2**.

 ---

 ## ✅ **Key Features**

-- Exploratory Data Analysis (EDA) to understand feature relationships
-- Data preprocessing with scaling and encoding techniques
+✔ Data ingestion, preprocessing, and transformation
-- Implementation of multiple regression algorithms:
+✔ Implementation of multiple regression models including ensemble methods
-  - Linear Regression
-  - Lasso Regression
-  - Ridge Regression
-  - K-Nearest Neighbors (KNN)
-  - Decision Tree
-  - Random Forest
-  - XGBoost
-  - CatBoost
-  - AdaBoost
-- Performance evaluation using:
-  - Root Mean Squared Error (RMSE)
-  - Mean Absolute Error (MAE)
-  - R² Score
+✔ Comprehensive evaluation using RMSE, MAE, and R² Score
-- Comparison of model performances to select the best one
+✔ Comparison of models to identify best-performing algorithms
-- Modular project structure with reusable components
-- Ready for deployment and further enhancements
+✔ Dockerized environment for reproducibility and scalability
+✔ CI/CD pipeline for automated testing, building, and deployment
+✔ AWS EC2 hosting for serving predictions in production
+✔ Modular, maintainable, and extendable project structure

 ---

-## 🧰 **Technologies Used**
+## 📂 **Technologies Used**

-- Python 3.x
+**Programming & Libraries:**
-- Pandas, NumPy
+- Python 3.x, Pandas, NumPy
 - Scikit-learn, XGBoost, CatBoost
-- Matplotlib, Seaborn (for visualization)
+- Matplotlib, Seaborn

+**Deployment & DevOps:**
+- Docker for containerization
+- GitHub Actions / CircleCI (or preferred CI/CD tool) for automated workflows
+- AWS EC2 for cloud hosting and scalability
-- Flask / FastAPI (for future API deployment)
+- Flask / FastAPI for serving APIs

+**Others:**
-- Pickle / Joblib (for model serialization)
+- Pickle / Joblib for model serialization
+- Cloud storage or databases for data persistence (optional for extensions)

 ---

-## 📂 **Project Structure**
+## 📁 **Project Structure**